JulioWar/jw-bootstrap-switch-ng2/README.md

 Or download from the official page [here](http://bootstrapswitch.com/)

-Add JWBootstrapSwitchModule to your list of modules imports:
+Add JwBootstrapSwitchNg2Module to your list of modules imports:

 ```javascript
 import { JwBootstrapSwitchNg2Module } from 'jw-bootstrap-switch-ng2';